Rikishi (wrestler): "Make a Difference" (1995–1996)

 After a brief hiatus, Fatu reappeared as a singles wrestler in July 1995 repackaged as a streetwise positive role model, for which he filmed several vignettes in his old San Francisco neighborhood touching on his real-life upbringing in the ghetto and preaching the messages of staying in school and saying no to drugs, all while he spoke fluent English.
 Each segment ended with the onscreen phrase "Make a Difference", making it the unofficial name of the gimmick.
 Fatu made his in-ring return on July 29 by pinning Rad Radford on WWF Superstars, and then enjoyed a run of victories over enhancement talent for the remainder of the year.
 However, the character did not get over with fans, and in 1996 Fatu was regularly booked to lose to stars such as Steve Austin, Vader, and Hunter Hearst Helmsley.
-Two men known as "The Samoan Gangster Party" (Fatu's cousins Samu and Matthew Anoaʻi) additionally began showing up in the audience during his matches, but no storylines were ever developed.
+Two men known as "The Samoan Gangster Party" (Fatu's cousins Samu and Lloyd Anoaʻi) additionally began showing up in the audience during his matches, but no storylines were ever developed.
 The "Make a Difference" gimmick was dropped in April 1996.